supercooledliq/shell-from-scratch-java/README.md

 ## Limitations

-- This is not a fully POSIX-compliant shell
+- This is not a fully POSIX-compliant shell yet
 - Features such as redirection, piping, and job control are not implemented

 ---